-- 1. By the end of week six (6) of the Spring semester, members of the Review Panel complete their evaluations.
+- 1. During weeks ten (10) and eleven (11) of the Spring semester, members of the Review Panel complete their evaluations.
 Committee members are to perform both a categorical and narrative evaluation of the faculty member, and provide a recommendation for or against the awarding of tenure and/or promotion. - 2.
-By the end of week seven (7) the Review Panel will meet to discuss their evaluation with other Review Panel members.
+By the end of week eleven (11) the Review Panel members will meet to discuss their evaluation with other Review Panel members.
 Following this meeting, Review Panel members may edit their evaluation.
 The evaluation from each Review Panel member shall be submitted to the Review Panel chair. - 3.
-By the end of week eight (8) the Review Panel Chair transcribes the written comments verbatim, collates the evaluations, and sends them to the faculty member.
+By the end of week twelve (12) the Review Panel Chair transcribes the written comments verbatim, and sends them to the Vice President for Academic Affairs.